 Subsidized housing allows people to pay rent according to how much money they make.
-If you aren’t making much money and can't afford your rent right now, subsidized housing may be a good option for you.
+If you aren’t making enough money and can't afford your rent right now, subsidized housing may be a good option for you.

 Who can apply for subsidized housing?